T1M098/cfDNA_in_disease_biology/README.md

 # cfDNA in Disease Biology
-Source Code of Master's Thesis "Integrative Analysis of Cell-free DNA Fragmentation and Single-Cell Omics in Disease Biology" by Timo Rieger, February 2025 completed in Krauthammer's Lab at University Hospital of Zurich.
+Source Code of the Master's Thesis **"Integrative Analysis of Cell-free DNA Fragmentation and Single-Cell Omics in Disease Biology"** by _Timo Rieger_, February 2025 completed in Krauthammer's Lab at University Hospital of Zurich.

 This git repository provides scripts and detials for the analyses performed in the manuscript.